Introduction

 “The elephant represents the Indian and African cultures, the two dragons represent Chinese culture, the phoenix represents Persian culture, the water work represents Greek culture, and the turban represents Islamic culture.”

 Al-Jazari didn’t write these lines.
-Such errors are amazing and funny and are one of the risks of a free-content encyclopedia relying on volunteers editors.
+Such errors are amazing and funny and are one of the risks of a free-content encyclopedia relying on volunteer editors.

 Right side dragons from Haggadah Sarajevo, in the center the Dragon of the Boat, Topkapi manuscript and to the left a dragon from L’ornementation des manuscrits au Moyen-âge

 All this discussion about snakes with legs took me back to the Bible story, Genesis 2-3.
 Adam and Eve were in the garden of Eden, where “And out of the ground made the Lord God to grow every tree that is pleasant to the sight, and good for food; the tree of life also in the midst of the garden, and the tree of knowledge of good and evil.”
 God allowed Adam and Eve to enjoy the fruits of the Garden except for the tree of knowledge, “for in the day that thou eatest thereof thou shalt surely die.
-Now the serpent was more subtil than any beast of the field which the Lord God had made” The Serpent Tempted Eve claiming “then your eyes shall be opened, and ye shall be as gods, knowing good and evil.”
-Therefore the snake lost its legs and got in trouble with men kind: “And the Lord God said unto the serpent, Because thou hast done this, thou art cursed above all cattle, and above every beast of the field; upon thy belly shalt thou go, and dust shalt thou eat all the days of thy life:
+Now the serpent was more subtil than any beast of the field which the Lord God had made.”
+The Serpent Tempted Eve, claiming, “Then your eyes shall be opened, and ye shall be as gods, knowing good and evil.”
+Therefore, the snake lost its legs and got in trouble with mankind: “And the Lord God said unto the serpent, Because thou hast done this, thou art cursed above all cattle, and above every beast of the field; upon thy belly shalt thou go, and dust shalt thou eat all the days of thy life:

 Genesis 2-3 King James Version